stas-sultanov/azure-monitor-telemetry/src/readme.md

 var telemetryClient = new TelemetryClient(tags, telemetryPublishers: telemetryPublisher);
 ```

-#### Single Publisher With Entra Authentication

-Application Insights supports secure access via Entra based authentication, more info [here][AppInsightsEntraAuth].

-The Identity, on behalf of which the code will run, must be granted with the [Monitoring Metrics Publisher](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/monitor#monitoring-metrics-publisher) role.
+### Init with Entra Auth

-Code sample below demonstrates initialization of TelemetryClient with Entra based authentication.
+ initialization of TelemetryClient with Entra based authentication.

 ```C#
 using Azure.Core;